-Pilar, a Gabrielino woman, visited the Lone Woman in Santa Barbara in 1853.
-Harrington informant Luisa Ygnacio said that Pilar went with Martina from Ventura to Santa Barbara and collected clams to give to the Lone Woman.
-The Lone Woman was pleased to receive clams from the two women.
-Pilar tried to speak to her in Fernandeño (a Gabrielino dialect) but was unsuccessful.
+María del Pilar, a Ventureño Chumash woman, visited the Lone Woman in Santa Barbara in 1853.
+J.P.
+Harrington informant Luisa Ygnacio said that Pilar went with Martina, a Cruzeño Chumash woman, from Ventura to Santa Barbara and collected clams to give to the Lone Woman.
+Because she had some familiarity with Fernandeño, the dialect of Gabrielino spoken in the San Fernando Valley, Pilar tried to speak to the Lone Woman, but with limited success.

 DATE OF BIRTH: 1807

 PLACE OF BIRTH: Ta’apu (Rancho Tapo, Simi Valley), Alta California, New Spain

 PLACE OF BURIAL: Mission Santa Barbara, California, USA

 1852 California State census, Santa Barbara County, California, population schedule, Santa Barbara, p.
 37 penned, line 33, Maria Pilar, digital image.
 Ancestry.com. (: accessed January 23, 2016), citing California State Library repository collection C144, roll 5.

 Hudson, Travis.
 “Recently Discovered Accounts Concerning the ‘Lone Woman’ of San Nicolas Island.”
 Journal of California and Great Basin Anthropology 3 (1981): 193–194.